 - Regulatory compliance.
 As part of any health care endeavor, make sure your partners / payors have access to your internal systems and, if they rely on a colleague who physically interacts with or provides access to non-electronic documents, that colleague is still onsite to avoid a process breakdown.

 - None of this matters though, if you don’t pay attention to the patient perspective and overall patient satisfaction.
 There are certain asks by patients – they may want to schedule their appointments online and pay online – but for certain interactions they want face to face interaction.
 Keeping that top of mind and making sure you take the time to ask your patients and consider their responses is critical to ensure you don’t put the cart before the horse and always strive to serve your patients well.
 Good luck on your journey!

-To learn more about how Savista can help your hospital or health care organization meet the current demands and adjustments from the Coronavirus pandemic, please feel free to visit our COVID-19 Coronavirus portal and contact our health information management and revenue cycle experts today.
+To learn more about how Savista can help your hospital or health care organization meet the current demands and adjustments from the Coronavirus pandemic, please feel free to contact our health information management and revenue cycle experts today.